HOWTO: Add links to your charts

 Adding tooltips to your charts

-Tooltips are regular HTML <div>
+Tooltips are regular html

-tags so can contain a wide variety of
+can contain a wide variety of

-HTML - links, video, images etc. They can be formatted
+- links, video, images etc. They can be formatted

-with CSS (and there's also a specific CSS class that you can use to
+(and there's also a specific css

 make them all appear the same - RGraph_tooltip